 The learning from outbreaks has identified the risk of nosocomial transmission post the 1st and 3rd day test.
-This has occurred where the index case has been identified as a ..., when they have a mansmission to other cohorting patients and cought to the Board when this work is completed.
+This has occurred where the index case has been identified as a new admission or transfer to the ward with an asymptomatic presentation and negative test results on day 1 and 3 but then becoming symptomatic on days 4/5, when they have been out of isolation.
+This has resulted in hospital acquired transmission to other patients.
+The Trust is currently reviewing the arrangements for cohorting patients and isolation periods to reduce the risk of nosocomial transmission across inpatient wards.
+An update will be brought to the Board when this work is completed.

-3.1 Asymptomatic Staff Testing COVID019 Swab Testing (PCR testing) continues for staff or household members who are symptomatic via the drive through and mobile teams.
+Asymptomatic Staff Testing 3.1

+COVID019 Swab Testing (PCR testing) continues for staff or household members who are symptomatic via the drive through and mobile teams.

-The roll out of Asymptomatic Lateral Flow Device (LFD) testing with have signed up to the twice weekly testing arrangement recently received a further supply of LFD initial testing arrangement received.
-Test reperiod.
+The roll out of Asymptomatic Lateral Flow Device (LFD) testing kits to those slaff that have signed up to the twice weekly testing arrangements continues.
+The Trust has recently received a further supply of LFD kits for new staff who did not sign up to the initial testing arrangement and for existing staff to continue testing for the next 12-week period.
 Test results are uploaded by staff to the online system and reported daily to Public Health England (PHE) and weekly to NHS England / Improvement (NHSE/I).